 During the period of budding and further flowering, pedicels without buds are found on the affected bushes.
 Sometimes the buds hang on a thin film.

-The weevil harms the early varieties of strawberries as much as possible.
-It emerges from the soil after wintering and begins to gnaw and eat up the pedicels of the first buds.
-It is these buds that give the largest first berries.
+The weevil does the most damage to early varieties of strawberries.
+It emerges from the soil after wintering and begins to gnaw and eat up the stalks of the first buds.
+It is these buds that produce the largest first berries.

-After eating, females lay larvae in buds.
-These larvae devour the contents, and after some time they pupate in the same place.
+After eating, the females lay larvae in the buds.
+These larvae devour the contents, and after some time pupate there.

 Each larva develops in 20-25 days.
-The next generation of weevils feed on young leaves.
-They gnaw narrow holes in them in large quantities.
+The next generation of weevils feeds on young leaves.
+They gnaw out narrow holes in them in large quantities.

 Weevils traditionally overwinter in the ground at a shallow depth (up to 1.5 cm) or under plant debris.

-To protect strawberries from this pest, strawberry bushes are sprayed during the life of the pests with Nurell D, Karate, Actellik, Zolon.
+To protect strawberries from this pest, strawberry bushes are sprayed with Nurell D, Karate, Aktellik, and Zolon during the period of pest activity.

-Medvedka is a large, unpleasant-looking typical garden and field pest.
-The range of affected plants of this beetle is very large, it is polyphagous.
-The presence of a bear on the site will be indicated by the wilting of plants, pulling out which the bitten parts of the root system are visible.
+The mole cricket is a large, unpleasant-looking typical garden and field pest.
+The range of plants affected by this beetle is very wide and is polyphagous.
+The presence of mole crickets on the site will be indicated by the wilting of plants, when they are pulled out, bitten parts of the root system are visible.

-Medvedka is about 6 cm long.
-Beetle brown.
-The forepaws are very large with the presence of lower legs with teeth capable of digging the soil.
+The mole cricket is about 6 cm in length.
+The beetle is brown in color.
+The front paws are very large with the presence of shins with teeth capable of digging the soil.

 A very large number of this pest occurs in fields well fertilized with organic fertilizers.
 In addition, high humidity is also a plus for them.

-Medvedki hibernate in 20-40 cm thick soil.
-In spring, when the soil reaches a temperature of 8-10 ºС, the beetles crawl into higher layers and begin to actively gnaw the roots.
-Consequently, the greatest harmfulness is manifested precisely in early spring, as well as in early summer.
+Mole crickets overwinter in 20-40 centimeters of soil.
+In the spring, when the soil temperature reaches 8-10 ºС, the beetles crawl to higher layers and begin to actively gnaw on the roots.
+Consequently, the greatest harmfulness occurs in early spring, as well as in early summer.

 At a depth of 14 cm, females lay eggs.
 Their maximum number reaches 400 pieces.
-Bears protect their offspring and hatched larvae.
+Mole crickets protect their offspring and hatched larvae.
 The larvae themselves hatch by the end of May - beginning of June.

 They begin to feed only a few weeks after hatching.
 They feed on plants.
-In the larval stage, the bear lives for 2 years.
+The mole cricket lives in the larval stage for 2 years.

-To fight the bears use special baits.
-Marshall, Hinofur and Zolon are also used for etching.
-Similarly with May beetles, they use the same preparations for drip irrigation and, in its absence, Force.
+To fight mole crickets, special baits are used.
+Marshall, Hinofur and Zolon are also used for pickling.
+Similarly with chafers, the same preparations are used for drip irrigation and in the absence of it - Force.

 Strawberry pests – Strawberry mite

 The tick is transparent and small.
 The size of the female is 0.2 mm, the male is 1.5 times smaller.
-It is impossible to detect this tick with the naked eye.
-At the initial stages of development, the mites are whitish-transparent.
-As they mature, they turn yellow or brown.
-Bushes heavily affected by strawberry mites are always dwarfed.
+It is impossible to detect this mite with the naked eye.
+At the initial stages of development, mites are whitish-transparent.
+As they grow older, they turn yellow or brown.
+Bushes heavily affected by strawberry mite are always dwarf.
 Their productivity is extremely reduced.

-Ticks suck juice from young leaves.
-After that, the leaves curl up, become waxy yellow in appearance and die off.
-Those that survived remain shriveled.
+Mites suck sap from young leaves.
+After this, the leaves curl, become waxy yellow in appearance and die.
+Those that survived remain wrinkled.

-Most of all, the influence of mites on strawberry bushes is noticeable in the second half of summer.
+The influence of mites on strawberry bushes is most noticeable in the second half of summer.

 Strawberry pests such as mites prefer waterlogged regions and places with warm temperatures.
-The pest is ubiquitous.
-But the harmfulness increases from the southern and dry territories to wet and warm places in the north.
+The pest is widespread.
+But the harmfulness increases from southern and dry territories to humid and warm places in the north.

 May be found in greenhouses.

-To protect strawberries from this pest, only clean and healthy seedlings should be used before planting.
-The drug Keltan (0.2% solution at the beginning of leaf growth) can partially destroy the tick.
+To protect strawberries from this pest, it is necessary to use only clean and healthy seedlings before planting.
+The drug Keltan (0.2% solution at the beginning of leaf growth) can partially destroy the mite.
 An alternative to it is Karbofos (0.3% solution).
-Such spraying, if necessary, is repeated after harvesting and harvesting old leaves.
+This spraying is repeated, if necessary, after harvesting and removing old leaves.

-Such mites envelop the entire bush with a thin cobweb.
-After some time, the bush dries completely.
+These mites envelop the entire bush with a thin web.
+After some time, the bush dries out completely.

-On this web, in good light, you can see those same spider mites.
+On this web, in good lighting, you can see those same spider mites.
 They are very small - 0.5 mm, whitish.
-Therefore, they are not easy to notice in the shade and on sheet plates.
+Therefore, they are not easy to notice in the shade and on leaf blades.
 They inhabit the undersides of leaf blades.
-The initial signs are visible, on the contrary, from above the sheet.
-These are small bright dots.
+The initial signs are visible, on the contrary, at the top of the leaf.
+These are small light dots.

 In the spring, spider mites develop on weeds, after which they directly infect the strawberries themselves.
-The maximum number of pests falls on the second part of fruiting.
+The maximum number of pests occurs in the second part of fruiting.

-For prevention, you must adhere to all the rules of cultivation without exception.
-When a spider mite appears, a predator, phytoseiulus, is bred on plantations. - This is also a tick that feeds on spider mites.
-It is grown on an industrial scale in biolaboratories.
+For prevention, you need to adhere to all growing rules without exception.
+When spider mites appear, a predator, Phytoseiulus, is bred on plantations. - This is also a mite that feeds on spider mites.
+It is grown on an industrial scale in biological laboratories.

 The following acaricides are used: Actellik, Sunmite, Omite, Flumite and Ortus.

 Slugs damage strawberry crops in any growing region.
-Best of all, they tolerate temperatures from +15 to +17 ºС.
-The humidity of the air must be absolute.
-That is why they cause harm most of all in a humid climate and under appropriate conditions for cultivating crops.
+They best tolerate temperatures from +15 to +17 ºС.
+The air humidity must be absolute.
+That is why they cause the most damage in a humid climate and under appropriate cultivation conditions.

-They winter in the ground.
+They overwinter in the ground.
 But mostly in areas remote from the cultivation zone.
-Overwintered individuals lay eggs in June, and those that hatched from eggs in spring - in July-August.
+Overwintered individuals lay eggs in June, and those that hatched from eggs in the spring lay eggs in July-August.

-Slug clutches are prepared under lumps of earth in wet areas.
+Slug clutches are prepared under lumps of earth in damp areas.

-Harm the fruits.
-They eat away the pulp of the berry, starting from the bottom - where the berry comes into contact with the soil or a wet object.
-In the centers of leaf plates, slugs gnaw out rounded holes.
-Less commonly, they use the edges of the leaves for this.
+They harm the fruits.
+They eat the pulp of the berry, starting from the bottom - where the berry comes into contact with the soil or a wet object.
+Slugs gnaw round holes in the centers of leaf blades.
+Less often they use the edges of leaves for this.
 During the day, slugs do not come to the surface.
-Actively harm precisely at twilight.
-Depending on the species, the slug can live up to 4 years.
+They actively do harm during twilight hours.
+Depending on the species, a slug can live up to 4 years.

-To protect strawberries from slugs from chemical means of protection, Slimaks is effective at a concentration of 5-7 kg / ha.
-Also, row spacings can be sprinkled with metaldehyde (8-10 kg / ha).
+To protect strawberries from slugs using chemical protection agents, Slimax is effective in a concentration of 5-7 kg/ha.
+You can also sprinkle the row spacing with metaldehyde (8-10 kg/ha).
 Before planting, the soil is treated with formaldehyde.
-In addition, you should control the humidity in the territory occupied by strawberries, adhere to the rules of agrotechnical tillage.
+In addition, you should control the humidity in the area occupied by strawberries and adhere to the rules of agrotechnical soil cultivation.

 Strawberry pests – Tobacco thrips

-This type of thrips is ubiquitous.
-It harms many crops, both vegetable and berry.
-The size of thrips is traditionally small - adults reach up to 1 mm.
+This type of thrips is widespread everywhere.
+Damages many crops, both vegetables and berries.
+The size of thrips is traditionally small - adult individuals reach up to 1 mm.
 The color of thrips is yellowish and brown.
 The larvae are light.
 Thrips overwinter in plant debris or at shallow depths in the ground.

-In early spring, they feed on weeds.
-The pest is extremely prolific - the female forms 70-100 eggs per laying.
+In early spring they feed on weeds.
+The pest is extremely prolific - the female produces 70-100 eggs per clutch.
 The larvae appear after 5 days.
-After another 10 days, the larvae deepen into a 15-cm layer of soil and a week later adult insects appear.
+After another 10 days, the larvae go deep into a 15-centimeter layer of soil and a week later adult insects appear.
 During the growing season, thrips form a maximum of 5 generations.

-The best way to deal with anything is to prevent the appearance of a pest, or pathogen.
-With the right approach, you can generally prevent damage to your site by any of the pests.
+The best way to combat anything is to prevent the pest or pathogen from appearing.
+With the right approach, you can completely prevent any of the pests from infecting your area.

 Agrotechnical methods for protecting strawberries from pests